Haapsalu-Kutsehariduskeskus/monitoring/labs/lab_02/zabbix-lab-guide.md

      - Lower Address Bound: 192.168.56.101
      - Upper Address Bound: 192.168.56.254
 ```

-### **Bridged network adapter can work as an alternative.
-Here's the quick setup:**

-The network config in VirtualBox is simple:

-VM Settings > Network
-Change to "Bridged Adapter"
-Select your physical network interface

-No need for manual netplan configuration - the VM will get an IP automatically from your network's DHCP.

 ## Part 2: Operating System Installation ( IF not bridged)